dotkernel/dot-navigation/SECURITY.md

 - A summary of the security vulnerability and impact

 We request that you contact us via the email address above and give the project contributors a chance to resolve the vulnerability and issue a new release prior to any public exposure;
-this helps protect the project's users, and provides them with a chance to upgrade and/or update in order to protect their applications.
+this helps protect the project's users and provides them with a chance to upgrade and/or update to protect their applications.

 ## Policy